logicplace/pm-dev-docs/S1C88_Core.md

 For operations which support this mode, it essentially reduces the register from being a signed 8-bit register to a signed 4-bit register.
 After performing the operation, the upper 4 bits are set to 0.

 Setting flags works the same as normal, except that they too only consider the lower 4 bits.

+#### Interrupt flags

+These two bits describe the minimum priority level for interrupts to fire.
+Essentially, this compares the values you set to the interrupt priority registers (or a value of 3 for non-maskable interrupts) to this value.
+If the priority is strictly greater than this value, it will fire.

+After an interrupt fires, this flag will represent the priority of the fired interrupt and must be reset.

+For more information, see the [Interrupt Vectors](PM_IRQs.md) page.